Senior Teaching Fellows

 Eight faculty members at the University of Georgia are selected each year during the spring semester.
 Participation in this program begins the following fall semester.
 Any faculty member with the rank of associate or full professor who has been at the University of Georgia for at least five years is eligible for nomination to the program.
 Candidates may be self-nominated or nominated by their colleagues, department head, or dean for participation in the program.
 Selection of the eight CTL Senior Teaching Fellows is by a committee comprised of current and former program participants and Center for Teaching & Learning staff.

-Nominations are due by 5:00 pm March 27, 2015.
-Any faculty member, dean, or department head, interested in nominating individuals for the CTL Senior Teaching Fellows Program should contact the Center for Teaching and Learning.
+Nominations are due by 5:00 p.m. on Monday, April 13, 2015.
+Any faculty member, dean, or department head, interested in nominating individuals for the CTL Senior Teaching Fellows Program should e-mail Dr. Eddie Watson (email@example.com) with a brief statement (5 to 8 sentences) regarding why the nominee makes an excellent candidate for this program.
 Nominees chosen for the program will be notified by the end of spring semester.
-For additional information, contact Dr. Eddie Watson - email@example.com.

 Activities associated with the program